A-Jarvo/GoFish/README.md

 # GoFish

 A simple and lightweight but user friendly Fisher forecast tool for galaxy clustering surveys with a variable number of tracers.

 The code is able to forecast the constraining power on $$f\sigma_8$$ (the growth rate $$\times$$ the variance of matter fluctuations on scales of 8/h Mpc), and a measurement of angular diameter distance $$D_A(z)$$ and $$H(z)$$ by interpreting the BAO/AP effect distortion parameters as the ratios $$q_{\parallel} = \frac{H^{\mathrm{fiducial}}(z)}{H(z)}$$ and $$q_{\perp} = \frac{D_A(z)}{D^{\mathrm{fiducial}}_A(z)}$$.

 Compared to the master branch, I have made several changes to this code, the main ones being adding ability to forecast constraints on the phase shift amplitude $$\beta_{\phi}$$ due to free-streaming neutrinos and the strength of neutrino self-interactions parameterized by $$\log_{10}{(G_{\mathrm{eff}})}$$ in a universal self-interaction model.
 There is an ability to switch these options off if the user is not interested in these parameters.

+All power spectra used for forecasts in this code relies on CAMB.

 # Installation

+This code can be run by simply running the Makefile, like 'make install'.
+This file will install a UV virtual environment, and ensure the user has the required packages to run the script, which are listed in .pyproject.toml.
+Within the UV environment, it is simple to run commands like 'uv sync' to update packages and 'uv run ..' to run programs within the environment.

 # Running the code